Tuve Hasselquist

-Tuve Nilsson Hasselquist (also spelled Tufve and Hasselqvist; also known as T. N.; March 2, 1816 – February 4, 1891) was a Swedish American Lutheran minister and church leader.
+Tuve Nilsson Hasselquist (March 2, 1816 – February 4, 1891), also known as T. N., was a Swedish American Lutheran minister and church leader.
 He was the second president of Augustana College, serving from 1863 until his death in 1891.

 Biography

-Hasselquist was born in Hasslaröd, Osby Municipality in Skåne County, Sweden, to Nils Tufvesson and Sissa Svensdotter.
-The local parish priest convinced Tufvesson to send his son for further education, so he studied at a school in Kristianstad as a teenager, taking the surname Hasselquist.
+Hasselquist was born in Hasslaröd (present Osby Municipality, Skåne County) in Sweden, to Nils Tufvesson and Sissa Svensdotter.
+The local parish priest convinced the father to send his son for further education, so he studied at a school in Kristianstad as a teenager, taking the surname Hasselquist.
 He enrolled at Lund University in 1835; while studying there, he was influenced by the Pietist Läsare movement, including Schartauanism, as well as the growing temperance movement and Peter Wieselgren's preaching.
 Hasselquist was ordained as a minister in the Church of Sweden by Bishop Faxe in Lund in 1839.
 He served as assistant pastor at several different churches in Skåne over the following thirteen years, becoming a revivalist and critical of the state church.
 He was known for his zeal and also spoke on the temperance issue together with Wieselgren.

 Fellow Lutheran pastor Lars Paul Esbjörn arrived in Andover, Illinois, from Sweden in 1849 as the first Swedish Lutheran minister in the Upper Midwest.
 The church he founded in Galesburg, Illinois, was in need of a pastor after Gustaf Palmquist, who had initially had the role, openly became Baptist.
 Hasselquist was thus called from Åkarp Church, in Skåne, Sweden in late 1851, as well as pastor Erland Carlsson.
 On May 24, 1852, he married Eva Helena Cervin.
 The couple would have four children: Hanna, Nathanael, Joshua, and Esther.
 He immigrated to the United States the same year.

 He initially served as a pastor in Galesburg.
 The first years were difficult: he and his wife shared a meager shanty with an argumentative couple and the congregation, more Congregationalist than Lutheran, was torn by differences in beliefs as the Swedish immigrants were divided among Methodists, Baptists, Lutherans, and the former Janssonists.
 He helped the growing church raise funds for a church building and after some time ended up as the leader of four congregations.
 During this time, he also performed missionary work, traveling as far as New York and founding congregations.